mikecalvo/msse_seng_5199/week09/angular_intro.md

 - Use in views/templates
   - `{{ expression | filter1 | filter2 | ... }}`
 - Can be used in Controllers/Services too
-  - Be careful - this often puts presentation logic where it shoudn't be
+  - Code smell - likely puts presentation logic where it shouldn't be

+  ---

 # Angular Services
 - Shared code used by multiple controllers or directive